cakephp/docs/en/core-libraries/components/pagination.rst

         $this->paginate['limit'] = 10;

-    will throw the error “Notice: Indirect modification of overloaded property $paginate has no effect”.
+    will throw the error "Notice: Indirect modification of overloaded property $paginate has no effect".
     Assigning an initial value to the property solves the issue::

         $this->paginate = array();